Topological coHochschild Homology and the Homology of Free Loop Spaces: (Co)algebraic structures

 also agrees with the cotensor product $B_1\Box_C B_2$ of $B_1$ and $B_2$ as $C$-bicomodules.
 One can readily verify that, since we're working over a field, the cotensor product $B_1\Box_C B_2$ is again a cocommutative coalgebra and satisfies the universal property of the displayed pullback. \end{observation}

 In our work it will be important to consider the exactness of the cotensor product. \begin{defn} Let $D$ be a coalgebra over a field $k$.
-A right comodule $M$ over a coalgebra $D$ is \emph{coflat} if $M\square_D-$ is exact as a functor from left $D$ comodules to $k$-vector spaces. \end{defn}
+A right comodule $M$ over a coalgebra $D$ is \emph{coflat} if $M\square_D-$ is exact as a functor from left $D$-comodules to $k$-vector spaces. \end{defn} For a coalgebra $D$ over a field $k$, any direct summand of a cofree $D$-comodule is coflat.
+In fact, in this case coflat $D$-comodules are precisely the $D$-injective comodules \cite[10.12]{brzeznski-wisbauer}, which are precisely the direct summands of cofree comodules \cite{doi}.

 Observe that the standard definitions of coalgebraic structures above all involve working over a base ring, which in our case we take to be the field $k$.
 As mentioned, the natural structures arising in $\coTHH$ also include new coalgebraic structures defined with respect to a base coalgebra.
-In particular, for a coalgebra $D$, we need notions of algebras, coalgebras, bialgebras, and Hopf algebras over $D$. \begin{defn} Let $D$ be a cocommutative coalgebra over a field $k$.
-A \emph{$\Box_D$\=/coalgebra} $E$ is a $D$-comodule together with maps
+In particular, for a coalgebra $D$, we need notions of algebras, coalgebras, bialgebras, and Hopf algebras over $D$.
+These definitions require working with $D$-bicomodules.
+When $D$ is cocommutative, any $D$-comodule naturally has an induced $D$-bicomodule structure, and the examples we consider in the remainder of the paper are of this form. \begin{defn} Let $D$ be a cocommutative coalgebra over a field $k$.
+A \emph{$\Box_D$\=/coalgebra} $E$ is a $D$-bicomodule together with maps

-of $D$-comodules satisfying appropriate coassociativity and counitality conditions.
-Specifically for coassociativity, we require that the following diagram commutes.
+of $D$-bicomodules satisfying appropriate coassociativity and counitality conditions.
+Explicitly, for coassociativity, we require that the following diagram commutes.

 Counitality is the requirement that the following diagram commutes.

 A $\boxcoalg{D}$ $E$ is called \emph{coaugmented} if there is furthermore a coaugmentation morphism $\eta\colon D \to E$, satisfying the identities